swaiku/TicTacGo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TicTacGo is a robust implementation of the classic Tic-Tac-Toe game, engineered with Go and the Ebitengine 2D game library.
+Gonnect Max is a robust implementation of the classic Tic-Tac-Toe game, engineered with Go and the Ebitengine 2D game library.
 It showcases how to build a scalable, cross-platform game with a responsive UI, AI opponents, and WebAssembly support for browser-based play.

 Key features:
 *   **Cross-Platform:** Runs natively on desktop (Linux, Windows, macOS) and in the browser via WebAssembly.